 I can’t imagine what my life would have been like If I hadn’t joined a Viking re-enactment society.
 It’s a fantastic activity, and a great place to meet people.
 You don’t need to know anything (I didn’t) or be TV-Vikings fit (I wasn’t) to get started.
 Why not try it out?

 ~ Alan ‘Kael’ Ball, Deputy Leader, Vikings of Middle England.
-To find out more, visit vikingsof.me or contact enquiries@vikingsof.me
+Vikings of Middle England are based in Leicester, UK.
+To find out more, visit vikingsof.me or contact info@vikingsof.me

 One comment on “How I started in Viking re-enactment”